nehaljwani/team.exiv2.org/book/IMaEA.md

 When somebody provides a patch, they seldom provide test code, update the documentation or modify the build scripts.
 The feature is often incomplete.
 For example, in adding a new platform, nobody has ever provided platform specific code in src/version.cpp and src/futils.cpp.
 Sometimes they break all the sample applications.
 When I ask them to finish the job, they say: "oh you can do that.".
 Nobody ever maintains or supports their patch.
 Contributors frequently refuse to modify a patch when asked to do so in a review.

 I have found recruiting contributors to be very challenging and difficult.
 I appreciate the work done by everybody who has contributed.
-The future of Exiv2 is a matter for the community.
+The future of Exiv2 is a matter for the Community.
 Perhaps this book will inspire somebody to maintain Exiv2 or write a replacement.

 #### How to be an AB